 - The EVSE and related installation costs might be tax deductible–depends on your particular circumstances, so check with your tax preparer.

-- Make sure you get the required permits and inspections–either set this up yourself or have your electrician include it in the cost of his/her quote.
+- Make sure you get the required permits and inspections–either set this up yourself or have your electrician include it in the cost of their quote.

 - It is normal for the charging cable and handle to become warm when charging, especially at higher amperages.
 The cable or handle should never to too hot to touch.
 If in doubt, call your electrician or Tesla service.

 - Don’t plan to use Superchargers for your daily charging–you will earn the ire of fellow owners and a nasty note from Tesla.